• What is Copywriting?

 Next, include any additional—but essential—elements to help people make the decision to take the desired action.
 This might include testimonials, excerpts, guarantees, or any number of things.
 The key, again, is that they must be powerful and they must have an impact.

-Finally, your call to action must be clear, it must be specific, and it must give then a clue as to what’s going to happen next.
+Finally, your call to action must be clear, it must be specific, and it must give visitors a clue as to what’s going to happen next.
 For example, “Learn More” is a great call to action if it goes to a page where people can get more information.
-But it’s a terrible call to action if it triggers a popup box where people have to input their information.
+But it’s a terrible call to action if it triggers a pop-up box where people have to input their information.

 “Contact us” is a great call to action if it goes to a contact page or contact form.
 It’s a terrible call to action if it goes to a page where people have to schedule a call.
 (What would be a good call to action there?
 Just “Schedule your free call now.”
 Don’t complicate your call to action.)

 Your call to action is also not the place to cram in other details.
-“Download our free ebook!” is great; “Download our free, 200-page ebook in three ebook formats for easy reading!” is not.
+“Download our free e-book!” is great; “Download our free, 200-page e-book in three e-book formats for easy reading!” is not.

-As with copywriting for anything, the principles are not the biggest challenges; applying them is.
+As with copywriting anything, the principles are not the biggest challenges; applying them is.
 It probably will—and probably should—take you several drafts and rounds of self-edits to get to a great document with compelling landing page copy.

 But the difference between a mediocre landing page and a great one is huge, and it will make a tremendous difference in your client’s business…and in their value of you and your skills.

-Your turn!
 Have you written a landing page?
 What successes did you have or missteps did you make?
 Let us know in the comments below!

-Last Updated on December 19, 2022
+Last Updated on July 4, 2023

 Filed Under: Copywriting Tips Tagged With: copywriting ideas